octopress/octopress/assets/docs/index.md

 - `new page <PATH>`      Add a new page to your site
 - `new draft <TITLE>`    Add a new draft post to your site
 - `publish <PATH>`       Publish a draft from _drafts to _posts
+- `unpublish <SEARCH>`   Search for a post and convert it into a draft.
 - `isolate [search]`     Isolate one or more posts for a faster build
 - `integrate`            Restores all posts, reverting isolation.